DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 Mapping the Virtual Machine's Memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the Intel® DPDK vhost-net sample code to be run correctly, QEMU must allocate the VM's memory on hugetlbfs.
+For the DPDK vhost-net sample code to be run correctly, QEMU must allocate the VM's memory on hugetlbfs.
 This is done by specifying mem-prealloc and mem-path when executing QEMU.
 The vhost-net sample code accesses the virtio-net device's virtual rings and packet buffers
 by finding and mapping the VM's physical memory on hugetlbfs.